hadley/adv-r/C-interface.md

 ## Missing and non-finite values

-R's `NA` is a subtype of `NaN` so IEEE 754 arithmetic should handle it correctly.
+For floating point numbers, R's `NA` is a subtype of `NaN` so IEEE 754 arithmetic should handle it correctly.
 However, it is unwise to depend on such details, and is better to deal with missings explicitly:

 * In `REALSXP`s, use the `ISNA` macro, `ISNAN`, or `R_FINITE` macros to check for missing, NaN or non-finite values.
 Use the constants `NA_REAL`, `R_NaN`, `R_PosInf` and `R_NegInf` to set those values